mattman2864/Obsidian/American Federation of Labor.md

+#APUSH
-The American Federation of Labor was an organization of labor unions which existed to support already existing labor unions as a collective.
+The American Federation of Labor was an organization of labor unions which existed to support already existing [[Labor Union]]s as a collective.